IT ALL STARTED WITH DEPECHE MODE.

 Transferring to the Intensive Production Sequence at the University of Texas, I continued to hone my skills and started directing.
 My first project was “Let’s Go Arcade,” a short musical set in a hand-made arcade I built with my friends.
 Totally ambitious and crazy, but easily one of the most rewarding films I’ve worked on.

 After graduation, I moved to New York to pursue my Masters of Design and Technology at Parsons.
 While the experience was totally different from my background in film, it refined my skill set by pushing me to think in terms of strategy and concept.
 The result?
 A lean, mean process and the knowledge that a pretty picture is nothing without meaning.

-My thesis was a culmination of my interests: a rockumentary on then up-and-coming band, VietNam (and my final steps in prepping to become the next badass music video director).
+I currently work as an Assistant Editor in Scripted Television and Film in New York City, continuing to learn more about narrative and storytelling.
+Design wise, I keep my chops up by taking the role as the Creative Director of Death Angeles, a trend clothes apparel line.
 In my free time, you can often see me out at shows checking out bands or with a camera in hand, taking photos of my friends.
 I also produce music in Ableton Live and share my work on Bandcamp.